|

 View the "BETTER, not bigger" video inspired by ECOpreneuring

 A department store goliath says you can shop for the good life.
-Some claim the good life comes only in retirement.
-Lisa Kivirist, co-author of Rural Renaissance disagrees.
+Someclaim the good life comes only in retirement.
+Co-authors Kivirist and Ivanko disagree.
 The good life is not about the goods of life, or waiting until you're retired to do what you love to do and live according to your values.
 It's about a more self-reliant, simple, and ecologically mindful lifestyle that's merged with a more meaningful livelihood that supports a living, restorative and local economy.

 Join the quest to explore what more sustainable living means in the 21st century by: